 May 5, 2020 • ☕️ 2 min read

-I like it, listing things out, setting unrealistic deadlines, creating Kanban boards.
+I like creating lists of tasks, setting unrealistic deadlines, creating Kanban boards - The whole deal.
 It gives me a push.

 If you fail to plan, you are planning to fail — Benjamin Franklin